-There are a couple of other considerations worth mentioning that will affect many of us - those with children and/or allergies:
+There are a couple of other considerations worth mentioning that will affect many of us, particularly those with children and/or allergies:

 Drying a Down Comforter

-- Dry the comforter in a extra-large capacity dryer on the lowest temperature setting possible.
-This will take 2-3 hours, but you want to make certain that the down is completely dry, to prevent mold growth.
+- Dry the comforter in an extra-large capacity dryer on the lowest temperature setting possible.
+This will take two or three hours, but you want to make certain that the down is completely dry, to prevent mold growth.
 Added benefit: Your bedroom will not smell like wet poultry.

 - If there is any dampness left AT ALL, lay the comforter out in the sun on a sunny day so that the air can circulate on all sides.
 This is better done during spring or summer, when the temperature is nice and there is a good breeze.